Disclaimer 😊: I have always been a dog lover. In my adult life, I have owned four dogs:

-Being a pool owner, the topic of swimming pools and dogs is something that I am familiar with.
-Although it is not recommended by most in the swimming pool industry that dogs be allowed in pools (due to additional chemical requirements and dog hair in the filter), I have always felt that our Labrador retrievers, first Ellie and then Sweetie, belonged in the pool.
-There are several other dog breeds that enjoy being in the water, and if you’ve got a dog that enjoys being in the pool and its okay with you, I say “go for it!”
+With that disclaimer out of the way, I am often asked about swimming pools and dogs.
+Although it is not recommended by most in the swimming pool industry that dogs be allowed in pools (due to additional chemical requirements and dog hair in the filter), I have always felt that dogs that enjoy being in the water should be allowed to.

 Concerning swimming pools and dogs, there are two areas that I feel are worth discussing—safety & exercise.